Notes on Improving

 How will it make me feel when I get there?

-If this is not decided initially, the worst situation can happen - the client does take that initial step backwards - which is normal and part of the process and will be proportional to how long the client has been unknowingly doing things that have been restricting him or her, so the new feeling does naturally take a while to get used to.
+If this is not decided initially, the worst situation can occur - the client does take that initial step backwards - which is normal and part of the process and will be proportional to how long the client has been unknowingly doing things that have been restricting him or her, so the new feeling does naturally take a while to get used to.

 It happens regularly that I can clearly see from the data that improvement is taking place, but for the client it is an uncomfortable experience so this is where they must place trust in the system.